COVID-19: remembering the nursing staff who have lost their lives

 HCA Afua Fofie was described as having an ‘infectious laugh and willingness to go the extra mile’ for patients and those she worked with.

-According to Hounslow and Richmond Community Healthcare NHS Trust, Ms Fofie died in April but her family were not ready for the details to be shared at the time.
+Hounslow and Richmond Community Healthcare NHS Trust said Ms Fofie died in April 2020.

 He was studying at Middlesex University, while continuing to work as an HCA at Barnet, Enfield and Haringey Mental Health Trust in London.

 Trust chief executive Jinjer Kandola said Mr Raymond was a highly respected member of the team and would be missed by all.

 Gill Oakes, a ‘dedicated and compassionate’ senior clinical support nurse who worked at Bolton Hospice, died on 30 April 2020 after 24 years in her job.

 The charity’s chief executive Leigh Vallance said: ‘She was a brilliant nurse who often helped new members of the team settle into their role at the hospice.’